dineshmadhavan148-oss/VideoFrameExtractor/README.md

 | `DELETE` | `/job/{job_id}` | Cancel a job and clean up |
 | `GET` | `/health` | Is everything working? |

-The interactive docs are at `/docs` - they're actually pretty helpful.

-## Usage Examples

 ### Starting a Job